 Funding to the state and localities from opioid pharma settlements should be targeted to addiction and co-occurring mental illness, prevention, education, and treatment, including Opioid Use Disorder and Alcohol Use Disorder, as well as cooccurring mental health prevention, education, and treatment.

 ISSUE: MENTAL HEALTH AND ADDICTION FUNDING

-STATEMENT: By all accounts, there are many more persons in need of public services funded by the Division of Mental Health and Addiction, than are receiving services.
+STATEMENT: Evidently, there is a substantial disparity between the demand for public services funded by the Division of Mental Health and Addiction and the actual number of individuals benefiting from these services.